Data extracted in: June 2025.

 The reference population for EU-SILC is limited to private households and their current members residing in the territory of the surveying country at the time of data collection.
 People living in collective households and institutions are generally excluded from the reference population; this constitutes a limitation for disability statistics.
 All household members are surveyed, but only those aged 16 years or over are interviewed.

-The source is documented in more detail in this background article which provides information on the scope of the data, its legal basis, the methodology employed, as well as related concepts and definitions.
+The source is documented in more detail in this background article, which provides information on the scope of the data, its legal basis, the methodology employed, as well as related concepts and definitions.

 Context

-Disability statistics are used in measuring the impact and effectiveness of the EU policy aimed at ensuring equal rights for persons with disabilities.
-Up to now, the EU has adopted several strategies aimed at improving the lives of persons with disabilities by reducing discrimination, inequalities and supporting persons with disabilities to fully enjoy their human rights, fundamental freedoms and EU rights on an equal basis with others.
-In light of this, the 2021-2030 EU Strategy for the rights of persons with disabilities sets the EU objectives and action priorities in several areas, such as accessibility, citizens’ rights, quality of life, equal access and non-discrimination and the promotion of the rights of persons with disabilities.
+In light of this, the 2021-2030 EU Strategy for the rights of people with disabilities sets EU objectives and priority actions in several areas, such as accessibility, citizens’ rights, the quality of life, equal access and non-discrimination, and the promotion of the rights of people with disabilities.
 To find out more, please visit the webpage on the monitoring framework for the objectives and actions of this strategy.

-The EU is also a signatory of the United Nations Convention on the Rights of Persons with Disabilities (CRPD).
+The EU is also a signatory of the United Nations (UN) Convention on the Rights of Persons with Disabilities (CRPD).

 Other articles